Building a Lasting Legacy: Effective Estate Planning for High-Net-Worth Families

 5. Asset Protection

 When estate planning for high-net-worth families, protecting your assets from potential creditors, lawsuits, and other claims is an important aspect to consider.
-Various strategies can help shield your wealth, including the use of domestic asset protection trusts (DAPTs) and limited liability entities.
+Various strategies can help shield your wealth, including the use of domestic asset protection trusts (DAPTs), offshore trusts, and limited liability entities.

 Here’s how they function: